Getode/responsive-image-switcher/readme.txt

 3. Build: `npm run build`

 == Frequently Asked Questions ==
-= Do I need coding skills to use this plugin? =
-No, the plugin is designed for ease of use.
-Simply add the block and upload your images.
+= Will this work with my existing WordPress setup? = Yes!
+The plugin works with:

+Any modern WordPress theme (block-based or classic)

+Most page builders (if they support Gutenberg blocks)

+WordPress 6.5+ and PHP 8.0+

 = Does it work with any theme? =
 Yes, as long as your theme supports the Gutenberg editor.